 If there is time, why not take a quick tour around Bodrum castle, which was built by the Crusaders in the 15th century.
-This castle overlooks the harbour and the International Marina and includes a Museum of Underwater Archaeology.
-Alternatively, you can visit Halicarnassus Moseluem.
+This castle overlooks the harbor and the International Marina and includes a Museum of Underwater Archaeology.
+Alternatively, you can visit Halicarnassus Mausoleum.
 The island plays host to several cultural festivals throughout the year, so you may find yourself ending your charter vacation in the middle of a party.

 If you just want to unwind and relax, there are many fine beach clubs you can visit to round off your day such as Mandarin Oriental and The Bodrum Edition.
-To wrap up we recommend dining at one of the local cafes where you can sip Turkish style coffee and ruminate on the wonderful experiences you have had these past three weeks - you may even begin planning your next yacht charter adventure.
+To wrap up, we recommend dining at one of the local cafes where you can sip Turkish style coffee and ruminate on the wonderful experiences you have had these past three weeks - you may even begin planning your next yacht charter adventure.

 *All distances are approximate